aaronmichaelfrost/twoloop-website/blog-posts/devblog-2.md

 ### NEW WEBSITE
 Before, I was using a Wordpress template.
 Now, we're using something arguably worse: raw HTML, CSS, and Javascript.

 Soon, this will host a wiki and convienant documentation for server owners.
-All pages on this website are generated from markdown and GitHub pushes auto-deploy are reflected automatically; it's pretty efficient.
+All pages on this website are generated from markdown and GitHub source pushes are reflected automatically; it's pretty efficient.

 ### OTHER WORK
 We’ve found lots of bugs (**at least 41** total so far) and are talking about a different art style possibly.